xhandlr/vocacion360-uxd/README.md

 In our competitive benchmarking, we prioritized a cool color palette—meant to convey calmness and reflection—because we believe career decisions should be approached thoughtfully and without external pressure.
 We also introduced value-added tools compared to our competitors: the ability to compare careers and download test results for free, without requiring registration.

-Finally, a survey conducted at a public high school revealed that most students didn’t know where to find information about scholarships and financial aid.
-To support them at this critical stage, we created the “Benefits” section, which compiles scholarships from international, municipal, and private institutions.
-It includes filters by university, admission scores, and tuition fees, and provides direct links to each program’s official site.
+Finally, a survey conducted at a public high school revealed that most students didn't know where to find information about scholarships and financial aid.
+To support them at this critical stage, we created the "Benefits" section, which compiles scholarships from international, municipal, and private institutions.
+It includes filters by university, admission scores, and tuition fees, and provides direct links to each program's official site.
 This feature reflects our belief that financial factors play a key role in students' decisions to apply for a degree.

 Attached below is the spreadsheet with the survey responses on vocational guidance: